caseymorris61/caseymorris61.github.io/_posts/2019-10-07-photo-booth.markdown

 tags: project
 ---

-This post details the DIY photobooth I created using a RaspberryPi and debuted up at my wedding!
+This post details the DIY photobooth I created featuring a RaspberryPi and was debuted at my wedding!
 It has been contracted for one other wedding as of this writing.
 I found the development and testing of this project was the best part of the wedding planning!

 ## Design Overview
 Photobooths at weddings/parties started to become trendy as far as I was aware around 2016.
 When I first looked into the cost of renting one of these, I was shocked that they could cost between $500 and $1000!
 Like any engineer, I decided this was ridiculous and I could make one for far less money.

 The raspberry pi and camera module were a logical choice for a custom photobooth at a low cost.
-The biggest question for me was "What was the best way to take the picture?" and "How should the guests get a copy of picture?."
-After a few iterations using a remote, Amazon Echo, among other things, below is the final result I implemented.
+The biggest questions for me were "What was the best way to take the picture?" and "How should the guests get a copy of picture?."
+After a few iterations using a remote trigger, and an Amazon Echo, among other things, below is the final result I implemented.

 ![Overview](/assets/images/photobooth_overview.png)